OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 Firmware update and web-configuration:

-In the following steps we will be updateing the firmware on your RP2040 Advanced Breakout Board and then making the necessary changes to web-configuration get you up and running.
+In the following steps we will be updating the firmware on your RP2040 Advanced Breakout Board and then making the necessary changes to web-configuration get you up and running.
 If you prefer to not play around in the web-configuration, I have created a special version of the firmware with all of the necessary changes already made which can be found HERE.

 ---